The Golf Club 2

 The Golf Club 2 is a golf sports video game developed by HB Studios and published by Maximum Games for Microsoft Windows, PlayStation 4 and Xbox One.
-Released in 2017, it is the sequel to 2014's The Golf Club and the second installment of the PGA Tour 2K series.
+Released in 2017, it is the sequel to 2014's The Golf Club and the second installment of the PGA Tour 2K series, published by 2K.
+The online servers for The Golf Club 2 were shut down on February 28, 2025.

 Reception

 The Golf Club 2 received "mixed or average reviews" for Xbox One and "generally favorable reviews" for PlayStation 4, according to review aggregator Metacritic.